-Next, head into the part of the city where elegant piazzas have spawned a thousand cafes.
+Next, head into the part of the city where elegant piazzas have spawned a thousand cafes – we're looking at you, Campo de' Fiori and Piazza del Popolo.
 Wander through the back streets on foot to discover the Trevi Fountain, whose legend has it that if you throw in a coin you’ll be back, or sit on the Spanish Steps leading to Trinità dei Monti church.
-You’ll also find the Pantheon within this central area – a 2nd-century temple now completely swallowed up by the city.
+You’ll also find the Ara Pacis and the Pantheon within this central area, two of the main ancient religious structures that are now completely swallowed up by the city.

-If you happen to tire of the souvenir stands and crowds – then it's time to head for one of Rome’s most charming neighbourhoods, Trastevere.
-First, you can stop off on Isola de Tiberina, where the city used to quarantine infectious cases in its hospitals.
-Then take a foodie tour around Trastevere’s many trattorias, delis and ice cream parlours to learn about Italy’s food culture (whilst sampling some of the best dishes the city has to offer of course!)
-If you can stick around into the evening as this is also one of the best places to experience Rome’s vibrant nightlife.
+If you happen to tire of the souvenir stands and crowds, then it's time to head for one of Rome’s most charming neighbourhoods, Trastevere.
+First, you can stop off on Isola di Tiberina, where the city used to quarantine infectious cases in its hospitals.
+Then take a foodie tour around Trastevere’s many trattorias, delis and ice cream parlours to learn about Italy’s food culture – make sure you check out our guide to the best restaurants in Rome if you want to sample some of the best dishes the city has to offer!